ksgy/miisu_blog/_posts/2017-01-31-welcome-miisus-first-model.md

 ![RED HEART FILIGREE NECKLACE]({{ site.baseurl }}/public/images/twitter_red_heart.jpg)

 Not long ago, we've created a Pinterest board called [Fashion Sketch](https://uk.pinterest.com/MiiSUjewel/fashion-sketch/).
 After a couple of days, we were amazed by the many hits and pins on that board.
-At that moment we realised, we've not highlighted enough the one of the most important part of MiiSU: where does it fit fashion?
+At that moment we realised, we've not highlighted enough one of the most important part of MiiSU: where does it fit fashion?
 How can you wear it and why we call it elegant and filigree?
 What does "Clear lines in Design" mean?
 Why is it "Special & Captivating"?
 What do we mean by Coziness & Quality?

 To answer that, you have to see the jewellery in context.
 In an environment where it belongs, where it lives.
 Where it makes the best out of it.